ThoseApp/family-tree/docs/metadata-implementation.md

 // Client component
 <ClientMetadata
-  title="Family Members - Meet the Mosuro Family" description="Meet all members of the Mosuro family..." keywords={["family members", "profiles"]}
+  title="Family Members - Meet the  Family"
+  description="Meet all members of the  family..." keywords={["family members", "profiles"]}
 />;
 ```